HOME

 C. No pressurized fuel systems permitted.

 D. Alcohol or racing gasoline only is permitted.
-Nitrous gases or other nitrate additives are not permitted including top lube to alcohol.
+Nitrous gases or other nitrate additives are not permitted.

 14. Wheels